davidmold/git-check-stop/readme.md

 ```
 Your build will not deploy unless all your files are committed

-### To check that you are on the correct brand AND have no uncommitted files
+### To check that you are on the correct branch AND have no uncommitted files

 Same as above, but in package.json
 ```
 "scripts": {
-  "predeploy": "node gitcheck master" "deploy":"run-my-build"
+  "predeploy": "npx git-check-stop master" "deploy":"run-my-build"
 }
 ```